git clone http://www.coincoin169.org/git/vomitpage.git vomitpage

 Paragraphs are separated by one or more consecutive empty lines.

-Note that the input is expected to be ASCII
+Note that the input is expected to be ASCII(7).
+The behavior

 Lists can be nested.
 To determine whether an item is nested into